(Info on Hosting a Seminar)

 - How do you recognise Founder and Heel Pain, even Navicular Syndrome?
 What causes it and how do you address it?

 - How do you feed your horse correctly?

 - How do you recognise a healthy horse?

 - What living conditions does a horse need to stay healthy?

 In this seminar you will get answers to the above and more, based on scientific research over many decades.
 On the practical day you will get an overview of this non-invasive hoofcare approach.

-In Part I (1.5 days) you learn about the holistic approach of keeping your horse healthy, or get it back to health.
+In the Theory part you will learn about the holistic approach of keeping your horse healthy, or get it back to health.
 In other words, you learn about the three holistic columns: structural, emotional, and metabolic health.
 Topics covered are:

 - Anatomy and Physiology